Categories

 Exceptional wines are being produced in this area (read above).

 The Old Bridge site, with its pre-Ottoman, eastern Ottoman, Mediterranean, and western European architectural elements, is an exceptional illustration of a multicultural metropolitan settlement.
-The rebuilt Old Bridge and renovated the Old City of Mostar are the symbol of reconciliation, global collaboration, and of the coexistence of various artistic, ethnical and religious communities.
+The rebuilt Old Bridge and the renovated Old City of Mostar are the symbols of reconciliation, global collaboration, and the coexistence of various artistic, ethnical and religious communities.

 Bosnia and Herzegovina is a gem in the Balkans that deserves to be discovered.
-It's incredibly beautiful there.
+It's wonderful there.
 The population is friendly and hospitable.
-It is easy to get around with a rental car as most of the roads are good (the EU pays for a lot).
+It is easy to get around with a rental car, as most roads are good (the EU pays for many of them).
 The price level is very low.
 Welcome!

 Comments (0)